phrenotype/qorm/docs/parts/creating_models.md

 ### SCHEMA FIELDS

-It is important to know that the fields that matter to the orm are the keys of the associative array that `\Q\Orm\Model::schema()` returns.
+It is important to know that the fields that matter to the orm are the keys of the associative array that `Q\Orm\Model::schema()` returns.
 The publicly defined attributes are only for code auto-completion and are completely optional, though adding them is strongly recommended.

-The value of each key in tha `schema` array is a `\Q\Orm\Field` Object.
+The value of each key in tha `schema` array is a `Q\Orm\Field` Object.
 There are different field types.
 Each field has a column, which the is passed to a closure for mutation.

+**For more details on Schema fields, refer to [this page](../partials/schema_fields.md)**.

 A column has the following attributes :